Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Evaluation - Learning From Linear RTMPC

 \subsection{Hardware Evaluation for Tracking a Single Trajectory from a Single Demonstration}

 \textbf{Sim2Real Transfers.} We validate the demonstration-efficiency, robustness, and performance of the proposed approach by experimentally testing policies trained after a \textit{single} demonstration collected in simulation using DAgger/BC (which operate identically since we use DAgger with $\beta=1$ for the first demonstration), combined with \ac{SA}-sparse.
-We use the MIT/ACL open-source snap-stack \cite{acl_snap_stack} for controlling the attitude of the MAV.
-The learned policy runs at $100$Hz on the onboard \texttt{Nvidia Jetson TX2} (CPU), with the reference trajectory provided at $100$Hz.
-State estimation is obtained via a motion capture system or onboard \ac{VIO}.
+We use the MIT/ACL open-source snap-stack\footnote{https://gitlab.com/mit-acl/fsw/snap-stack} for controlling the attitude of the MAV.
+The learned policy runs at $100$ Hz on the onboard \texttt{Nvidia Jetson TX2} (CPU), with the reference trajectory provided at $100$ Hz.
+State estimation is from a motion capture system or onboard \ac{VIO}.

-The first task considered is to hover under wind disturbances produced by a leaf blower.
-The results (\cref{fig:experimental_robustness_evaluation_hovering}) highlight the ability of the system to remain stable despite the large position error caused by the wind.

-The second task is to track a figure eight-shaped trajectory, with velocities up to $3.4$m/s.
+The task is to track a figure eight-shaped trajectory, with velocities up to $3.4$ m/s.
 We evaluate the robustness of the learned policy by applying a wind-like disturbance produced by an array of $3$ leaf blowers (\cref{fig:experiment_lemniscate}).
 The given position reference and the corresponding trajectory are shown in \cref{fig:reference_and_actual_trajectory}.
-The effects of the wind disturbances are clearly visible in the altitude errors and changes in commanded thrust in \cref{fig:reference_and_actual_trajectory} (at $t=11$s and $t=23$s).
+The effects of the wind disturbances are clearly visible in the altitude errors and changes in commanded thrust in \cref{fig:reference_and_actual_trajectory} (at $t=11$ s and $t=23$ s).
 These experiments show that the learned policy can robustly track the desired reference, withstanding challenging perturbations unseen during the training phase.

-\textbf{Lab2Real Transfer.} We evaluate the ability of the proposed method to learn from a single demonstration collected on a real robot in a controlled environment (lab) and generalize to previously unseen disturbances (real).
-We do so by collecting a \ac{RTMPC} demonstration of a $1$m position-step on $x$-$y$-$z$ axes of $\text{W}$ with the multirotor, augmenting the collected demonstration with \ac{SA}-sparse, and deploying the learned policy while we apply previously unseen wind disturbances.
-As shown in the sequence in \cref{fig:lab2real_transfer} and in our video submission, the policy reproduces the expert demonstration and it is robust to previously unseen wind disturbances.
+\textbf{Lab2Real Transfer.} We evaluate the ability of SA to learn from a single demonstration collected on a real robot in a controlled environment (lab) and generalize to previously unseen disturbances (real).
+We do so by using a \ac{RTMPC} demonstration of a circular trajectory (velocity up to $3.5$ m/s, with tight position constraints) with the multirotor, augmenting the collected demonstration with \ac{SA}-sparse, and deploying the learned policy while we apply previously unseen disturbances (drag board, slung load).
+As shown in the sequence in \cref{fig:lab2real_transfer}, despite the large distribution shifts in velocity, the policy reproduces the expert demonstration and it is robust to previously unseen disturbances.
+Our video\footnote{\url{https://youtu.be/-uiarBY1STU}} shows more examples.